daostack/vanille/README.md

-# DAOstack Alchemy - Creating DAOs for an Emergent Future
+# DAOstack Alchemy - Creating DAOs for a Collective Intelligence

 ## What is Alchemy?